nataliabernardo/nataliab_metis/Project_5/Readme.md

 #### Tensorflow Object Detection API:

 The Object Detection API has been trained on Microsoft COCO dataset (a dataset of about 300,000 images of 90 commonly found objects) with different trainable detection models.
-The API does the fine-tuning of a pre-trained object detection model with own data set with new classes, method called "transfer learning", modifing the dense layers and the final softmax layer to output 2 categories (yellow_curb_ramp, gray_curb_ramp) instead of 90.
+The API does the fine-tuning of a pre-trained object detection model with own data set with new classes, removing the last 90 neuron classification layer of the network and replacing it with a new layer that outputs 2 categories (yellow_curb_ramp, gray_curb_ramp).
 It also includes image augmentation, such as flipping and saturation.

 #### Architecture